Macquarie Island

-Macquarie Island is a subantarctic island in the south-western Pacific Ocean, about halfway between New Zealand and Antarctica.
+Macquarie Island is a subantarctic island in the south-western Pacific Ocean, about halfway between Tasmania and Antarctica.
 It has been governed as a part of Tasmania, Australia, since 1880.
 It became a Tasmanian State Reserve in 1978 and was inscribed as a UNESCO World Heritage Site in 1997.

-Macquarie Island is an exposed portion of the Macquarie Ridge and is located where the Australian Plate meets the Pacific Plate.
+Macquarie Island is an exposed portion of the Macquarie Ridge and is located where the Australian plate meets the Pacific plate.

 The island is home to the entire royal penguin population during their annual nesting season.
 Ecologically, the island is part of the Antipodes Subantarctic Islands tundra ecoregion.

 History

 19th century

 Frederick Hasselborough, an Australian, discovered the uninhabited island on 11 July 1810, while looking for new sealing grounds.
 He claimed Macquarie Island for Britain and annexed it to the colony of New South Wales in 1810.
 The island was named for Colonel Lachlan Macquarie, Governor of New South Wales from 1810 to 1821.
 Hasselborough reported a wreck "of ancient design", which has given rise to speculation that the island may have been visited before by Polynesians or others.
 In the same year, Captain Smith described in more detail what is presumably the same wreck and incorrectly speculated that it belonged to French explorer Jean-François de Galaup, comte de Lapérouse: "several pieces of wreck of a large vessel on this Island, apparently very old and high up in the grass, probably the remains of the ship of the unfortunate De la Perouse".

 Between 1810 and 1919, seals and then penguins were hunted for their oil almost to the point of extinction.
 Sealers' relics include iron try pots, casks, hut ruins, graves and inscriptions.
 During that time, 144 vessel visits are recorded, 12 of which ended in shipwreck.
 The conditions on the island and the surrounding seas were considered so harsh that a plan to use it as a penal settlement was rejected.

 Richard Siddins and his crew were shipwrecked in Hasselborough Bay on 11 June 1812.
 Joseph Underwood sent the ship Elizabeth and Mary to the island to rescue the remaining crew.
 The Russian explorer Fabian Gottlieb von Bellingshausen explored the area for Alexander I of Russia in 1820, and produced the first map of Macquarie Island.
 Bellingshausen landed on the island on 28 November 1820, defined its geographical position and traded his rum and food for the island's fauna with the sealers.

 In 1877, the crew of the schooner Bencleugh was shipwrecked on the island for four months; folklore says they came to believe there was hidden treasure on the island.
 The ship's owner, John Sen Inches Thomson, wrote a book on his sea travels, including his time on the island.
 The book, written in 1912, was entitled Voyages and Wanderings In Far-off Seas and Lands.